 PowerPoint 2003 and previous versions don't allow you to draw a semi-circle shape although that's not an issue within PowerPoint 2007.
-In this tutorial, I'll show you three ways in which you can add a semi-circle to your PowerPoint 2003 slide -- whichever way you choose, make sure you save one semi-circle so that you can copy-paste and reuse it again whenever required.
+In this tutorial, we'll show you three ways in which you can add a semi-circle to your PowerPoint 2003 slide.
+Whichever way you choose, make sure you save one semi-circle so that you can copy-paste and reuse it again whenever required.

 First Option: Find a friend who has PowerPoint 2007